 3. Paste the Button Code into Your HTML Page

-When you click Create Button, the Button Factory generates custom HTML code that is specific to the properties you specified for that button.
+When you click Create Button, the Button Creation Tool generates custom HTML code that is specific to the properties you specified for that button.
 To make the button accessible to your customers, select the HTML button code and copy it to your clipboard.
 Then, using your website editor, open the web page where you want the button displayed and paste the HTML code in the appropriate location on the page.

 How you paste the button code onto a web page depends on the application you use to create and edit your website.
-While many website editors offer a "what you see is what you get" (WYSIWYG) editing mode, you'll want to past the HTML code into the "code" view of your editor (you should be viewing HTML code when you paste your generated PayPal button code).
+While many website editors offer a "what you see is what you get" (WYSIWYG) editing mode, you'll want to paste the HTML code into the "code" view of your editor (you should be viewing HTML code when you paste your generated PayPal button code).
 If you paste the button code into the WYSIWYG view, the editor might modify the HTML code and the PayPal button will not correctly display.

 Tips for Pasting the Generated PayPal Button Code